Home > Blog > 5 Types of Pranayama: The Beginner’s Guide

 Bhramari Pranayama

-Bhramari Pranayama is known to relieve tension in the head and face, potentially easing headaches and migraines.
+Bhramari is known to relieve tension in the head and face, potentially easing headaches and migraines.
 The soothing sound and controlled breath help calm the nervous system, reducing stress and anxiety.
 Regular practice is believed to have a positive impact on the throat and vocal cords.

 • In this practice, you must gently place your thumb on your ears, close them and allow your other fingers to rest lightly on your face.